bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 The following encoding-agnostic procedure implements the suggested approach.
 It uses the scope management operations [`push` and `pop`](https://theory.stanford.edu/~nikolaj/programmingz3.html#sec-scopes) to replace the definition of $\mathit{patternSegment}$ between satisfiability checks.
-When a satisfying interpretation -- a so called model -- is found we can inspect it to learn how the observed patterns map to digits:
+When a satisfying interpretation -- a so called model -- is found, we can inspect it to learn how the observed patterns map to digits:
 {{<highlight-file "aoc08.py" Python 53 72>}}

 The procedure is encoding-agnostic, in the sense that it only expects the characterisation code to implement the following self-explanatory interface: